 Launch a web browser and navigate to mail.hms.harvard.edu.

-Yes, you need to change your MyCourses case-sensitive password if you are prompted to change it.
-You must change your case-sensitive password to one that is completely different from your previous one, does not have your name or MyCourses username in it, and must follow the syntax rules.
-You can do this in MyCourses after login click on My Account in the upper right, then the Account Security tab.
+Yes, you must change your MyCourses case-sensitive password if you are prompted to change it.
+You must change your case-sensitive password to one that is entirely different from your previous one, does not have your name or MyCourses username in it, and must follow the syntax rules.
+After signing in, you can do this in MyCourses; select My Account in the upper right, then the Account Security tab.

 I locked myself out of my OWA account.
 What do I do?